 Q14.
 How often are info sessions scheduled?
 Where can I find the schedule?

-For the 2023 admissions season, we offer info sessions once a week in May and June.
+For the 2024 admissions season, we offer info sessions once a month from February to June.
 To register, please fill out the form below.
 If you have any questions, please email email@example.com

 Q15.
 Why is parent book club a part of the YRV Admissions program?